TritonDataCenter/rfd/rfd/0036/user-stories/jupiter-example-com-jenkins.md

 Mariposa will then see a new version of the manifest and deploy those containers for testing.

-> Open question: when do you shut down containers associated with a branch?
+> Open question: when do you shut down containers or delete a project associated with a branch?
 We can receive `delete` events from GitHub web hooks, but it’s not clear Jenkins jobs can do anything with them.

 ### Jenkins production job